danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The character height used for axes, labels and legends can be changed
 via the :ref:`sec:menu-p`.
-Note that the character height is
+The character height is
-relative to the paper size (which can also be changed – see
+relative to the paper size where 1.0 = 1/40th of the page height.
-:ref:`sec:papersize`).
+The page height can be changed in :ref:`sec:papersize`.

 Using a thicker line width on plots
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~